Simultaneous bilingualism: Language dominance

-Though the simultaneous bilingual child learns two languages at once, this does not mean that he or she speaks them with identical competence.
+Though simultaneous bilingual children learn two languages at once, this does not mean that they speak both with identical competence.
 It is common for young simultaneous bilinguals to be more proficient in one language than the other, and this is probably related to each child's relative exposure to each language; for example, many bilingual children are more proficient in the mother's than the father's language, arguably because their mothers assume most of the childcare responsibilities and/or simply spend more time with their children.
-The dominant language is almost always the language spoken by the greatest number of the people the child interacts with (generally the language the child is educated in).
-The child sees this language as most effective and begins to favor it.
+The dominant language is almost always the language spoken by the greatest number of the people the child interacts with (generally the language they are educated in).
+The child sees this language as more effective and begins to favor it.
 However, their dominant language need not be their L1.
 In addition, it is possible to show language dominance in one language for one domain and dominance in the other language for another domain.
-For example, a child may be dominant in his or her L1 at home, but in the school context, his or her L2 becomes the dominant language being used.
+For example, a child may be dominant in their L1 at home, but in the school context, their L2 becomes the dominant language being used.

 Research has suggested that a child's language dominance can shift over time due to the change in their language environment.

-There are multiple ways to measure the language dominance of simultaneous bilingual child.
+There are multiple ways to measure the language dominance of a simultaneous bilingual child.
 Researchers approaching dominance as "relative language proficiency" adopt measures such as mean length of utterance (MLU), upper bound (UB), percentage of multimorphemic utterances (MMUs), lexical access, and lexicon size.
 Those researchers who emphasise dominance as "language use" tend to adopt experience-based variables, such as the child’s language input and output.
 Some studies have suggested that the measurement choice should be guided by the purpose of investigation because there is no single ‘best’ measure that suits all groups and purposes.
 Since language dominance is a multifaceted construct, adopting several measurements in a single study may not always be the best decision if the researcher does not have a good understanding regarding the extent to which their measurement choices correspond to their dependent variables.
 Instead, it is vital for the researcher to select the right measurement tool(s) from the beginning.
 The measurement choices may be well justified by considerations, such as the typological compatibility of the language pair (e.g., Cantonese-English compatibility) in the child's profile.